-Naturally, human beings tend to run away from pain and disappointment.
+Naturally, people tend to run away from pain and disappointment.
 That’s why it’s difficult to forgive because we never fully heal when we run away from our problems.
-We get angry at people who hurt us because of the pain that they inflict on us physically and emotionally.
-But there is a way to get away from all these.
-You only need to know how to forgive.
+We get angry at people who hurt us because of the pain that they inflict on us.
+But there is a solution that helps you deal with the pain.
+You need to learn how to forgive.
 While forgiveness is important, a lot of people don’t understand the process of forgiveness.
 Below is a comprehensive outline of how to forgive.

 1. Know that it’s possible to forgive

-When people us, we often think that it’s impossible to forgive.
+When people hurt us, we often think that it’s impossible to forgive.
 This is usually even more difficult when the betrayal was unexpected or from someone you loved deeply.
 A lot of people, therefore, tend to hold grudges.
 The worst thing about grudges is that they affect us mentally and also physically.
-It weighs the body and the soul down.
+It weighs the mind and body down.

 However, it’s important to know that it’s possible to forgive.
-Ask yourself, “Will holding on to the pain help me in any way?” the answer is definitely no. Nothing lasts forever so even your pain or betrayal won’t last forever.
+Ask yourself, “Will holding on to the pain help me in any way?” the answer is no, it won’t.
+Nothing lasts forever so even your pain or betrayal won’t last forever.
 Know that you can fully let go of the hurt and move on with life.
 Check out this forgiveness meditation!

 3. Forgiveness doesn’t happen instantly

-I tend to think that forgiveness is a slow process that we choose on a daily basis.
+I tend to think that forgiveness is a slow process that we choose daily.
 It’s impossible to wake up one day and fully forgive.
 This is because the whole process requires deep consideration which is not easy.
 So, if you want to forgive, you need to know that this is a slow and gradual process.

 Betrayal and pain are very difficult to let go of.
 Sometimes we have physical and emotional scars that remain as everlasting reminders of what we went through.
 So, you need to shed the resentment each and every passing day.
 Do not suppress your feelings because there are days when you will have difficulty in letting go.
 However, you need to remind yourself that this is something that will not happen instantly but gradually.